WordPress Email Configuration for Sending an Email

 More specifically, this plugin reconfigures the wp_mail() function of WordPress to make use of the proper SMTP host credentials.
 By default, WordPress makes use of the PHP mail() function for sending emails which may not work in some cases.

-But, in the case of shared hosting providers, generally, they restrict you from using SMTP providers like Gmail.
+However, in the case of shared hosting providers, they generally block SMTP ports and restrict you from using SMTP providers.

 First of all, install and activate the “WP Mail SMTP by WPForms” plugin, then proceed to the next step depending upon the type of hosting you use.